Cosmological perturbations in SFT inspired non-local scalar field models: Introduction

 The paper is organized as follows.
-In Section~2 we describe the non-local non-linear SFT model, whose linear approximation is studied in this paper.
-The corresponding non-local linear cosmological model is explicitly constructed.
-In Section~3 we sketch the construction of background solutions in such models.
-In Section 4 we briefly outline Bardeen's gauge-invariant formalism for the cosmological perturbations.
-We write down the equations for perturbations in models with one and many local scalar fields.
-In Section~5 we derive gauge invariant perturbation equations for a model with a free non-local scalar field and prove that these equations are identical to equations for perturbations in a local model with many free non-interacting scalar fields\footnote{For applications of other multifield cosmological models and related technical aspects see for instance \cite{emails}.}.
-In Section~6 perturbation equations for space-homogeneous perturbations in our model are derived and explicitly integrated out.
-In Section~7 we summarize the obtained results and propose directions for further investigations.
+In Section~2 we describe the non-local non-linear SFT model.
+In Section~3 we sketch the construction of background solutions in the linearized model. { In Section 4 we consider background solutions in the Friedmann--Robertson--Walker (FRW) metric.} In Section~5 we derive gauge invariant perturbation equations and prove that for a model with a free non-local scalar field these equations are identical to equations for perturbations in a local model with many free non-interacting scalar fields\footnote{For applications of other multi-field cosmological models and related technical aspects see for instance \cite{emails}.}.
+In Section~6 we summarize the obtained results and propose directions for further investigations.